Today, I want to talk about luggage, particularly the ones I pulled out of my personal collection.

 Most quality garments bags also have a lower pocket, so you can put additional material in there, but very simple bags.

-Carry-on bag – The one that you guys have seen all over airports:
+The one that you guys have seen all over airports:

 This one is usually for small electronic items, books and other things (I had a surprise bag in there, so we get to talk about another one).
 It's pretty much empty and this is where you would put your clothing.